 < Back to Artists main page

-Eleanor has worked as a practitioner for other projects such as Mama Sings, London Rhymes and The Acorn Project.
-She also writes songs for children that have a focus on mental health and well-being.
+Ellie has worked as a practitioner for other projects including Mama Sings, London Rhymes and The Acorn Project.
+She has also led vocal workshops for organisations such as Nordoff Robbins the National Youth Jazz Orchestra and founded Goldsmiths' first ever jazz choir.